Knot invariants and higher representation theory I: diagrammatic and geometric categorification of tensor products: Standard modules

 $(2)\rightarrow(3)$: We have already established that $P^0$ is injective, so we need only establish that any simple in the socle of $S^\kappa_\Bi$ is a summand of the cosocle of $P^0$ (since the injective hull of $S^\kappa_\Bi$ coincides with that of its socle).
 It suffices to show that there is no non-trivial submodule of $S^\kappa_\Bi$ killed by $e_{0,*}$.
 If such a submodule $M$ existed, then we would have $M\dot{\theta_\kappa}=0$.
 Thus, its preimage $M'$ in $P^\kappa_\Bi$ satisfies $M' \dot{\theta_\kappa}\subset L^0_\Bi$.
 But the injectivity of Lemma \ref{self-dual-embedding} and the fact that $L^\kappa_\Bi\dot{\theta_\kappa}=L^0_\Bi\cap P^\kappa_\Bi \dot{\theta_\kappa}$, this implies that $M=0$. \end{proof}

 For two rings $A$ and $B$, we say an $A$-$B$ bimodule $M$ has the {\bf double centralizer property} if $\End_B(M)=A$ and $\End_A(M)=B$.
-In particular, this implies that the functor is fully faithful on projectives (it could be quite far from being a Morita equivalence, as the theorem below shows).
+In particular, this implies that if $M$ is projective as a $B$-module, the functor is fully faithful on projectives (it could be quite far from being a Morita equivalence, as the theorem below shows).

 \begin{cor} The projective-injective $P^0$ has the double centralizer property for the actions of $\alg^{\la}$ and $\alg^\bla$ on the left and right. \end{cor} \begin{proof} By \cite[Corollary 2.6]{MS}, this follows immediately from the fact that the injective hull of an indecomposable standard is also a summand of $P^0$. \end{proof} Thus, in this case, our algebra can be realized as the endomorphisms of a collection of modules over $R^\la$, in a way analogous to the realization of a regular block of category $\cO$ as the modules over endomorphisms of a particular module over the coinvariant algebra, or of the cyclotomic $q$-Schur algebra as the endomorphisms of a module over the Hecke algebra.